 There are many different silkworm species, the most famous are the Bombyx Mori, also referred to as the chinese silkworm and the Bombyx Indica, also known as the indian mulberry silkworm.
 The chinese mulberry spinner is a fully domesticated species, used only for silk production and can not be found in the wild.
 This chinese silkworm has many special needs preventing him from living in nature.
 His vital needs require him to be fed mostly mulberry leaves (sometimes exclusively) in large quantities to allow its reproduction process to take place while our special Bombyx Indica cocoons are collected in the wild.

-The whole life cycles of the Bombyx Mori/Indica are based on mulberry leaves in order to improve the quality of silk.
+The whole life cycle of the Bombyx Mori/Indica are based on mulberry leaves.

 The Caterpillar phase

 Once born the baby silkworm exclusively feeds on mulberry leaves throughout the day, seven days a week for more than a month (like a self-serve buffet with unlimited supply).
 When it comes to food preferences, the caterpillar is naturally attracted to the mulberry odorant: cis-jasmone.
 Therefore its ability to eat amplifies in front of white mulberry leaves.
 After having had the buffet of their life (literally because it is the last time they eat during their whole life cycle) they weigh around 10.000 times their initial weight.
 The accumulation of energy from feasting on the Mulberry leaves allows them to start spinning their protective cocoon.

 It's cocoon time!!